 SESSION 1: LADY PHOENIX: A JOURNEY FROM HEROINE TO HEALER.

 The Literati fest started on an amazing note with the most awaited panelist none other than popular Bollywood actress Manisha Koirala in conversation with Dr. Satish Modh.
 She talked about her journey of life, various experiences and brave battle with cancer.
-She also shared insights about how she wrote her book ‘Healed ‘.
+She also shared insights about how she wrote her book ‘Healed‘.

 SESSION 2: ROARING TIGER, CROUCHING DRAGON: INDIA ASSERTS, CHINA CAUTIONS.

 The second session of the fest saw Lt.
-Gen. Satish Dua and Nitin Gokhale in conversation with Zankrut Oza, talking about their on-field experiences at the time of war and cross border conflicts with china.
+Gen. Satish Dua and Nitin Gokhale in conversation with Zankrut Oza, talking about their on-field experiences at the time of war and cross border conflicts with China.
 This session was highly intellectual and informative and gave the students an insight into military life and political knowledge.

 SESSION 3: ANNADATA SUKHI BHAVA: THE REALITY OF FARMERS BILL AND ITS AGITATION.